 Do not stay in the vehicle with the engine running or idling for more than 10 minutes with the vehicle's Heater and A/C ventilation system in RECIRC or at LOW FAN SPEED.
 Even with the ventilation system on, running the engine while parked or stopped for prolonged periods of time is not recommended.
+3

-Prolonged periods of idling can result in lower than optimal engine/transmission operating temperatures which could cause increased rates of wear.
-Do not allow the engine to operate at idle for extended periods at temperatures at or below 160F/71C.
-To help prevent this from occuring on PACCAR engines, an idle shutdown feature can be programmed to shut the engine down after a period of low idle operation with no driver activity.
-A flashing warning lamp will inform the driver of an impending shutdown.
+Prolonged periods of idling can result in lower than optimal engine/transmission operating temperatures, which can cause increased rates of wear Do not allow the engine to operate at idle for extended periods at temperatures at or below 160°F (71°C).
+To help prevent this from occurring on PACCAR engines, an idle shutdown feature can be programmed to shut the engine down after a period of low idle operation with no driver activity.
+A flashing warning light will inform the driver of an impending shutdown.
 Failure to comply may result in equipment or property damage.